Last Updated on

 droplets.
 It gives you the highest resolution to speed ratio as compared to other printers that deliver ink droplets of 4 – 8 picoliters in size.

 - The Summit AT prints in ultra-high resolutions, up to 2880 x 2880 dpi, giving you the ability to produce stunning photo-quality prints with millions of colors.

-- To print all-sized garments, you get 4-in-1 configurable platen for small, medium, sleeve and large prints.
+- To print all-sized garments, you get 4-in-1 configurable platen for the small, medium, sleeve, and large prints.

-- You can use DTG water-based ink to print the t-shirt with a maximum image size of 14 x 20 inch.
+- You can use DTG water-based ink to print the t-shirt with a maximum image size of 14 x 20 inches.
 You can also perform uni-directional and bi-directional printing of garments.